Shirishh31/MarkGrow-Project/README.md

 ## 🧠 Project Purpose

-This project is created to demonstrate front-end development skills and build a real-world digital marketing agency website.
+This project is created to demonstrate front-end development skills and build a real world digital marketing agency website.
 It can be used as a template for agencies, freelancers, or startups looking to establish an online presence.

 ---